Did you just find out you’re pregnant? Are you wondering what to do when you find out you’re pregnant?

 - Rakuteen – Use this link to sign up for a new account and get $10.
 It’s really easy to use and you’re basically saving money for online shopping you already do.
 When you shop online: log into your Rakuteen account, click on the store(s) you are looking to shop, then after completing your purchases you’ll receive cash rewards for your purchases.

-12. Open a savings account.
-Capital One 360 Performance Saving account is a great options because there are no fees and no minimum to open or maintain your account.
+Capital One 360 Performance Saving account is a great option because there are no fees and no minimum to open or maintain your account.

 Posts You May Find Helpful:

 - 15+ Legit Ways to Earn Extra Cash in 2020 (even during the pandemic)

 - Top Best 15 Plus Size Maternity Dresses in 2020

 - Dealing with Stay-at-Home Mom Depression in 2020: No One Understands Me

 - 75 Legit Side Hustle Ideas for Moms in 2020